Christmas foods that are safe to eat when pregnant, plus the foods to avoid

 Cranberries are another Christmas health booster, with lots of vitamin C. "This helps your immune system, and your baby’s, and also supports circulation," Henrietta says.
 "Cranberries are also rich in anti-microbes to fight infections, especially in the urinary tract."

-There’s no need to miss out on puddings when you’re pregnant, just check any creamy desserts such as ice cream and cheesecake are made with pasteurised milk and eggs, so there’s no risk of salmonella.
+There’s no need to miss out on eggs when you’re pregnant, that includes puddings.
+Just check any creamy desserts such as ice cream and cheesecake are made with pasteurised milk and eggs, so there’s no risk of salmonella.
+Unless you know whether or not the eggs are pasteurised and if they are lion code stamped, avoid things containing raw egg like tiramisu or mousse.

 "Undercooked eggs are thought to be a risk for salmonella (food poisoning), although the risk is now less than previously thought," advises Henrietta.
 Raw eggs may be in mousses and custard.
 Check that the meringues are cooked through, and avoid hollandaise sauce and eggnog.